Close Menu

 What Parents Can Learn

-If you want to create fun learning activities for kids at home, remember these tips:
+If you want to build fun learning activities for kids at home, a few things are worth keeping in mind.

-1. Let kids lead sometimes: When children choose their own learning games, they engage more deeply.
+• Let kids lead sometimes.
+When children pick their own learning games, they go deeper without even realizing it.

-3. Don’t stop the laughter: When kids laugh during learning, they’re still learning.
-Maybe even more.
+• Don’t cut off the laughter.
+When kids laugh during learning, they’re still learning, maybe even more.

-4. Simple is enough: You don’t need expensive toys or apps.
-A whiteboard on the gate, a woven mat, and some imagination work perfectly.
+• Keep it simple.
+You don’t need expensive toys or apps.
+A whiteboard on a gate, a mat on the concrete, and some imagination are honestly enough.

 The Real Benefits of Playing School